fangyuan-ksgk/RagAgent/README.md

    ```

 3. Set up your API keys:
-   - Add your Anthropic and Tavily API keys at the start of the file:
+   - Add your Anthropic API key at the start of the file:
      ```python
-     client = Anthropic(api_key="YOUR API KEY")
+     os.environ["ANTHROPIC_API_KEY"] = "YOUR_API_KEY"
      ```

 ## 🚀 Usage

-Run the main script to start the Claude Engineer interface:
+Run the main script to start the RAG Agent interface:

 ```
 python main.py
 ```

-Once started, you can interact with Claude Engineer by typing your queries or commands.
+Once started, you can interact with RAG Agent by typing your queries or commands.
 Some example interactions:

 - "What are the related conversation about insurance?"